 So, what are the effective ways of helping one to pass a drug test if one has used a product containing THC recently?
 Of course, one can purchase artificial or synthetic urine in powdered form, but it must then be reconstituted at the appropriate time and with precautions such as the proper temperature and color otherwise the examiners will be able to tell that the specimen if not genuine before detailed testing even begins.
 Although it is potentially very useful, from a practical standpoint reconstituted urine is not really helpful.

 The consensus though is that the most reliable method to cleanse the urine of THC and it’s metabolites involves the use of one of a number of detox drinks or tablets.
-Marijuana detox drinks are a proven method for passing a drug test because they actually do cleanse the system from THC, unlike pickle juice or vinegar which only dilute the urine but do nothing to cleanse the system.
-Detox drinks are combinations of diuretics and important supplements which help to avoid failing an integrity test for the urine specimen.
+Marijuana detox drinks are a proven method for passing a drug test because they actually do cleanse the system from THC, unlike pickle juice or vinegar which only dilutes the urine but does nothing to cleanse the system.
+Detox drinks are combinations of diuretics and important supplements that help to avoid failing an integrity test for the urine specimen.
 The supplements may include B vitamins such as Vitamin B-2 and Vitamin B-12 which give a natural yellow color to the urine specimen.
 Another supplement is creatine which breaks down to creatinine one of the normal components of urine.
 The supplemental fiber contained in some detox products redirects the THC breakdown products to the colon instead of to the urine thus reducing the concentration of THC metabolites in the urine.
 There are many detox products on the market, and often the exact ingredients are not posted on the bottle so it may be difficult to know exactly what substances are contained in them.
 Because detox products have temporary effects, it is important to carefully follow the instructions on the bottle in order to have the best chance of passing your drug test.
-Finally, it is important to remember that there are no scientific studies which prove the value of detox products in cleansing the body of THC.
+Finally, it is important to remember that there are no scientific studies that prove the value of detox products in cleansing the body of THC.
 Virtually all of the positive information about detox products is in the form of testimonials from satisfied users.